RiProG-id/RiProG-AI/README.md

 2.4 Stable
 - New installation method
 - Fixed file missing after install in some device

+2.5 Stable
+- Fixed some tweaks not working

 # Source Code